hyperledger/fabric-test/tools/PTE/CITest/README.md

 The command is located in `PTE/CITest/scripts`

 * ### command

         ./test_driver.sh [opt] [values]
                 -e: environment setup, default=no
                 -n: create network, default=no
+                -m: directory containing test_nl.sh to be used to create network and PTE config input files to be used to configure channels and to install and instantiate chaincode, default=scripts
                 -p: preconfigure creation/join channels, default=no
                 -s: synchup peer ledgers, recommended when network brought up, default=no
                 -c: chaincode to be installed and instantiated [all|chaincode], default=no -t [value1 value2 value3 ...]: test cases to be executed

 * ### available test cases

         FAB-query-TLS: 4 processes X 1000 queries, TLS
         FAB-3983-i-TLS: FAB-3983, longrun: 4 processes X 60 hours invokes, constant mode, 1k payload, TLS
         FAB-4162-i-TLS: FAB-4162, longrun: 4 processes X 60 hours mix mode, vary 1k-2k payload, TLS